vividias/Recipes/README.md

 - Make more variables configurable
 - Improve code robustness
 - Get recipes from input url
+- Get the recipes from image of a recipe book
 - Add the ability to choose different templates